Andrea planned her own wedding during the pandemic, which was an incredibly stressful time. She learned a few tricks along the way.

 Therapy is about your time.
 You get to schedule an hour out of your day to turn everything off and focus on yourself.
 A therapist checks in with you to see how you're doing.
 They help lower your baseline stress.

 People often get cold feet before their wedding.
 It's normal to have fears about your future and if you're making the right choices.
-Sometimes we think too much about something all at once rather than taking it piece by piece, day by day.
+Sometimes we overthink about something all at once rather than taking it piece by piece, day by day.
 Therapy will help give you boundaries.
 It'll help you to get the right frame of mind before your wedding, during it, and after it.

 You want to boost the love in your partnership to help ease the stress.
-Some of the simplest ways to do so is to follow the five love languages:
+Some of the simplest ways to do so are to follow the five love languages:

 - Words of affirmation: compliment your partner often.
 Give them reassuring words.
 It can be hard to see yourself or your relationship properly sometimes.
 Say nice things, be positive, compliment anything and everything as long as you mean it.